nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The social media platform page webLink is invalid.
+The social media platform page link is invalid.

     * 3a1.
-The user will see the error page displayed by the browser used to load the page webLink.
+The user will see the error page displayed by the browser used to load the page link.

       Use case ends.

 * 3b.
 The page is valid but fails to load.

     * 3b1.
-The user will see the error page displayed by the browser used to load the page webLink.
+The user will see the error page displayed by the browser used to load the page link.

       Use case ends.